g497813927/Bilibili_BV_Converter/README_ENG.md

 Change \<BV number\> into the BV number of the video, and \<p number\> into the index of the part of the video

-Press enter, you will get the CID of the part of the video you queried in your system's default language(Currently only support `Chinese Simplified` and `English`)
+Press enter, you will get the CID of the part of the video you queried in your system's default language(Currently support `Chinese Simplified` and `English` only)

 2. Without Parameters